Tränenpalast

 Is it wheelchair accessible?

-The site aims to accommodate all visitors, but check the official website for specific accessibility information.
+The museum is generally accessible, but it is advisable to check the official website for specific accessibility information.

 Can I buy tickets online?